drLite35/JS-HTML-CSS-Projects/Readme.md

-# JavaScript Projects Repository
+# HTML-CSS-JavaScript Projects Repository

-This repository contains a collection of small JavaScript projects.
+This repository contains collection of projects using HTML-CSS-JavaScript.

 ## Table of Contents